alexkross/ansible-role-cisco_asa_backup_config/README.md

 cisco_asa_backup_config
 =========

-A role that creates backups of configurations in a Cisco ASA with contexts.
+A role that creates backups of configurations in a Cisco ASA.
+The role works with ASAs both with and without security contexts.

 Requirements
 ------------